Epitrix tuberis: As an invasive species

 Notably, the potato plant (Solanum tuberosum) is the main host of E. tuberis.
 The E. tuberis causes significant damage to potato tubers; the adults feed on the leaves, and the larvae feed on the roots and the tuber.
 Consequently, larvae feed on tubers to create small brown tunnels in the tuber.
 Meanwhile, an adult will create a hole in the leaves approximately 1.0 - 1.5 mm wide.
 Potatoes are the most significantly affected host, but if not available, the flea beetle will damage aubergine (Solanum melongena), Chinese lantern, ground cherry, tomato (solanum lycopersicum), and tobacco.

 Economic impact

 The feeding of E. tuberis larvae on the potato tuber is superficial and does not affect the tuber quality.
 However, the visual impact of tunnels on the tuber affects trade markets and a commercial downgrade for potato distributors.
 It only takes one or two larvae to cause enough significant damage to reject the tuber.
 For example, in 1904, E. tuberis larvae caused a loss of $250,000 in potatoes in Colorado.
 A larger quantity of E. tuberis populations are found in non rotated fields than in fields that are rotated often.
-The changing role of soil pests attacking potato tubers).
 One beetle found in one of ten plants is the threshold to take action in preventative treatment against E. tuberis.